ucsb-ds/pl-dev-team/lab/jpa01.md

 Now, if you are running on your own machine, connecting with a browser is quite simple;
 the web server is running on the local machine (`localhost`) on port 8080, so putting the address <http://localhost:8080> in your browser will just work.
-If you are successful, you should see the message `Greetings from Spring Boot` appear in your browser.
+If you are successful, you should see the message `Hello, World` appear in your browser.